thefrontside/effection/website/docs/guides/spawn.md

 }
 ```

-Or use a combinator such as `Promise.all`:
+Or we could use a combinator such as `Promise.all`:

 ``` javascript
 async function() {